chronologic/eth-alarm-clock-dapp/dappnode/README.md

     - Take the IPFS hash that was given to you and install it in your local DAppNode.
     - Go to http://my.eth-alarm-clock-dapp.public.dappnode.eth/ and test the functionality
 2. If everything looks OK, publish it with `dappnode publish`

+Note: If you're having troubles setting up the DAppNode SDK, follow points 1, 2, 4 and 5 of this guide https://github.com/dappnode/DAppNodeSDK/wiki/DAppNode-SDK-tutorial.